Urinary tract infections are more common in women, but bladder infections also affect men.

 In some cases, a bladder infection might be accompanied by a prostate infection or kidney infection.
 Fever, chills, fatigue, pain between your rectum and scrotum, severe pain in your back, vomiting, nausea and difficulty urinating can signal a more serious UTI that requires immediate medical attention.

 Why do UTIs occur in men?

 UTIs in men become more common with age.
-If you experience enlarged prostate glands, these glands can restrict the neck of the bladder, making it hard for urine to flow and empty completely.
+If you experience an enlarged prostate gland, this can restrict the neck of the bladder, making it hard for urine to flow and for the bladder to empty completely.
 Bacteria that isn’t flushed out can stay in the bladder and cause infection.
 It is less common for men than women to get a UTI from sexual activity.